PoCInnovation/SmartVote/README.md

 ### The User

-The user is the main part of the SmSv; it is them that will receive polls and they will choose the option that they prefer the most !
+The user is the main part of the SmartVote; it is them that will receive polls and they will choose the option that they prefer the most !
 Without the users, the administrator and the subadministrators are powerless; in fact, the administrator and the subadministrators are there to guide the users and avoid the rising of unwanted features; they are there to keep everyone safe from possible "coup d'état".